jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Option 2 - Player God

-Main Street can only become player gods of the Internet Age.
-But that's only because of modern protagonists.
+Everyone on Main Street, you, me, everyone you know, can easuly only become player gods of the Internet Age.
+And it's all thanks to modern protagonists.

 Paul Baran (1926-2011) is one of the big ones.
 A true Jedi.
 This one guy took it upon himself to prevent a nuclear holocaust (talk about stepping up).
 When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense standoffs.